-A variety of entrées are offered at each meal, including vegetarian options; salad, deli, and pasta bars; and stir fry, pizza, dessert, ice cream, waffle, and beverage stations.
+A variety of entrées are offered at each meal, including vegan, vegetarian, gluten-free and wellness options.
+A variety of culinary concepts are presented in the three dining halls—and throughout the day—to satisfy cravings and to comfort and fuel students depending on their needs.
 Dining Services is happy to work with students who have allergies or other dietary needs.

-Guest passes can be used at any of the residential dining halls, so share them with your family and off-campus friends for an all-you-can-eat meal.
-Dining Dollars are pre-loaded on your student ID and are accepted at the Campus Café, Library Café, Fusion, North Coast Grill and Deli, Huski Cafe at Mont Ripley, and vending machines.
+Dining Dollars are pre-loaded on your student ID and are accepted at retail dining locations on campus and at some vending machines.
 You can add more Dining Dollars to your account any time.